Seeking the word for Life in Chinese or Japanese?

 The first two characters speak of health, vitality, vigor, and being of sound body.
 The second two characters mean living or life (daily existence).

-This is a philosophic pondering by Han Yu, a Tang Dynasty essayist and philosopher (618-907 A.D.).
-This Chinese proverb can be translated as, "Knowledge is not innate to man, how can we overcome doubt?" or, "We are not born with knowledge, how does one achieve maturity?."
+人非生而知之者熟能無惑 is a philosophic pondering by Han Yu, a Tang Dynasty essayist, and philosopher (618-907 A.D.).
+This is a Chinese proverb that can be translated as “Knowledge is not innate to man, how can we overcome doubt?” or, “We are not born with knowledge, how does one achieve maturity?.”

 This infers that we need the guidance of a teacher if we wish to learn, mature, and become better.

-However, if this is your philosophy, the characters shown here do capture your idea of living for today or living in the moment. 活在今天 literally say "Live in today" and they are grammatically correct in Chinese.
+However, if this is your philosophy, the characters shown here do capture your idea of living for today or living in the moment. 活在今天 says “Live in today,” and they are grammatically correct in Chinese.

 Note: This kind of makes sense in Korean Hanja but the grammar is Chinese, so it's not that natural in Korean.